 SECTION 3.
 Administrative Action.

 SECTION 3.1.
-The School Leader or his/her designee should take immediate steps to investigate and determine the factual circumstances of the threat and then determine the appropriate action to respond to it.
+The School Leader or their designee should take immediate steps to investigate and determine the factual circumstances of the threat and then determine the appropriate action to respond to it.
 Such action may include disciplining the student(s) involved as appropriate under school rules, contacting the parents of the student(s) involved, contacting appropriate law enforcement or other officials.

 SECTION 3.2.
-Whenever the responsible Administrator(s) feels that it is necessary to contact outside officials to respond to a threat appropriately, the School Leader or his/her designee should also contact the Governing Board.
+Whenever the responsible Administrator(s) feels that it is necessary to contact outside officials to respond to a threat appropriately, the School Leader or their designee should also contact the Governing Board.

-Teacher Externship Model Policy
+Teacher Externship Policy

 The Governing Board of The Leadership School adopts the following policy effective on that date that the policy is adopted by the Board.